yuede/yuede.github.io/_pages/about.md

 News
 ======
 [Sep.
+2024] : Our paper on microservice security is accepted to ACSAC '24.
+Congrats to the team!

+[Sep.
 2024] : Dr. Ji is invited to serve as TPC for [IPDPS \'25](https://www.ipdps.org/), and [ICDCS \'25](https://icdcs2025.icdcs.org/).

 [Aug.
 2024] : Our proposal on [An Accelerated Computation Architecture for State Transition Representation and Applications](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2409211&HistoricalAwards=false) is funded by <strong>NSF SHF Core (Small) Program</strong> (Lead PI).
 Thanks NSF!